The #1 Millionaire-Maker Stock

 The company’s SPOT Satellite Messenger product line provides workers in remote locations with a means of reliable communication and an SOS button that automatically connects them with local emergency response teams.

-Finally, there’s the company’s satellite phones, the GSP line.
+Finally, there are the company’s satellite phones, the GSP line.
 These are top-notch satellite cellphones that allow a worker in a remote location to reliably talk to, text, or email the outside world.

 Put it all together and you have an end-to-end suite of satellite and communication for any company’s or government’s needs.
 Globalstar’s network allows for a wide range of uses that can be easily tailored to many applications, disrupting and innovating in an already disruptive industry.
 So it very easily satisfies the fifth criterion I look for.